theyareonit/linux-gaming-optimization/README.md

 [`wine-osu`](https://gist.github.com/NelloKudo/b6f6d48807548bd3cacd3018a1cadef5) provides low-latency audio and various other patches that may potentially improve performance.

-# 13. Misc.
+# 13. Miscellaneous

-- [`gpu-screen-recorder`](https://git.dec05eba.com/gpu-screen-recorder/about/) is by far the best recording/clipping/streaming tool for Linux if you don't need too many features.
-If you need the functionality offered by OBS instead, consider using [`obs-vkcapture`](https://github.com/nowrep/obs-vkcapture), and potentially [`obs-vaapi`](https://github.com/fzwoch/obs-vaapi) if on an AMD GPU.
+* [`gpu-screen-recorder`](https://git.dec05eba.com/gpu-screen-recorder/about/) is by far the best recording/clipping/streaming tool for Linux if you don't need too many features.
+If you need the functionality offered by OBS instead, consider using [`obs-vkcapture`](https://github.com/nowrep/obs-vkcapture), and potentially [`obs-vaapi`](https://github.com/fzwoch/obs-vaapi) if on an Intel or AMD GPU.

-- [Don't use `irqbalance`](https://www.reddit.com/r/linux_gaming/comments/emnu3k/removing_irqbalance_fixed_major_stuttering_in/fdqykma/).
+* [Don't use `irqbalance`](http://www.alexonlinux.com/why-interrupt-affinity-with-multiple-cores-is-not-such-a-good-thing).
 Manually setting IRQ affinities is also typically not necessary on Linux either; the kernel does a good job on its own.

-- Use [`evhz`](https://git.sr.ht/~iank/evhz) or [`MouseTester`](https://github.com/valleyofdoom/MouseTester) (through Wine) to ensure that your mouse is polling at the correct rate.
+* Use [`evhz`](https://git.sr.ht/~iank/evhz) or [`MouseTester`](https://github.com/valleyofdoom/MouseTester) (through Wine) to ensure that your mouse is polling at the correct rate.
 For `MouseTester`, you may have to hover your cursor over the data plot window to get accurate results.

-- Add custom rules for your games if using [`ananicy-cpp`](https://gitlab.com/ananicy-cpp/ananicy-cpp) (enabled by default in CachyOS).
+* Add custom rules for your games if using [`ananicy-cpp`](https://gitlab.com/ananicy-cpp/ananicy-cpp) (enabled by default in CachyOS).
 Make sure to use `ananicy-cpp` rather than `ananicy`.
 Also, don't use `ananicy-cpp` in combination with `gamemode`.

 # 14. Further reading